Posts in nyc

 Dance, Drama, and Song by Hildreth Meière

-This season, my wigless day job is at Rockefeller Center!
+This season, my wigless day job is at Rock Center!
 Recently, I took a 75-minute tour of the campus, which includes 14 original buildings plus five newer structures.

-I learned a little more about the visuals I see everyday.
+I learned more about the visuals I see every day.
 I also noticed who got credit: usually the beefiest and most powerful men.

 Lunch Atop a Skyscraper, 1932, Charles C. Ebbets.
 Distributed by Acme Newspictures, Original caption: "While New York's thousands rush to crowded restaurants and congested lunch counters for their noon day lunch, these intrepid steel workers atop the 70 story RCA building in Rockefeller Center get all the air and freedom they want by lunching on a steel beam with a sheer drop of over 800 feet to the street level.
 The RCA building is the largest office building in terms of office space in the world."